imgag/ngs-bits/doc/install_win.md

 To manually add a the certificate authorities file, set the `db_ssl_ca` parameter in [GSvar settings] to your config and set its value to the CA bundle file path, for example `C:\\eu-central-1-bundle.pem`.
 Incorrect CA configuration will lead to TLS errors while connecting to the database server.

+More information about the database configuration, including SSL/TSL configuration, can be found [here](install_ngsd.md)

 ## Integration with IGV

 For all the questions related to IGV, please see the [`IGV installation page`](GSvar/install_igv.md).